 Later, she and Sisko are in the storage compartment that Kirk opens and hear Spock make the same calculations.
 She looks to Sisko with a look of 'told you so.'

-The entire segment where Odo, O'Brien, and Bashir see the Klingons from that era much to their disbelief, and an embarrassed Worf confirming that they are Klingons.
-When the others ask for an explanation of why they look so different, he merely replies "We do not discuss the matter with outsiders," in annoyance.
+The entire segment where Odo, O'Brien, and Bashir see the Klingons from that era, much to their disbelief, and an embarrassed Worf confirming that they are Klingons.
+When the others ask for an explanation of why they look so different, he merely replies with a prickly "We do not discuss the matter with outsiders."

-O'Brien, by any measure one of Starfleet's best engineers, being completely baffled by Enterprise's systems—to the point that he can't use an elevator and almost blows his cover by cutting power to an entire deck.
+O'Brien, by any measure one of Starfleet's best engineers, being completely baffled by Enterprise's systems (and the modifications Scotty has made to them)—to the point that he can't use an elevator and almost blows his cover by cutting power to an entire deck.